Fantasy Premier League: What's the best way to spend your FPL money? Here's the guide on whether to buy big strikers, midfielders or defenders

 Focal points (Image credit: Fantasy Premier League)

 Identifying a team's focal point should be something you do with any FPL signing.
-Here, we've built an entire team of them.
+Here, we've built a massive team full of them.

 For example, in this particular team, we've got six penalty-takers.
-The defensive players are ones from teams that we think will surprise a few – but still get through a lot of work at the back.
-The goalkeeper uses his feet a lot and could get an assist or two.
+The defensive players are ones from teams that we think will surprise a few, but still get through a lot of work when defending.
+The goalkeeper uses his feet a lot and could get an assist or maybe even two.

-This philosophy means that you look less at the individuals involved and more at the tactical set-up of the teams in the league.
-The downside, however, might be that you're not great at identifying or second-guessing what managers are going to do.
-Maybe you're going to need a mix of philosophies to manage this FPL season…
+This philosophy means that you look less at the individuals involved and more at the tactical setup of the teams in the Premier League.
+The downside might be that you're not great at identifying or second-guessing what managers are going to do.
+Maybe you're going to need a mix of philosophies to manage this brand new FPL season…

 More Fantasy Premier League stories